-As always, the 2021 Budget focuses partly upon Malta’s real estate market.
+As always, the 2021 Budget focuses partly upon property for sale in Malta.
+Hence, it focuses on Malta’s real estate market.
 It introduces, modifies and extends incentives and schemes that will benefit both property buyers and sellers.

 This year, however, the effects of the ongoing COVID-19 pandemic are being felt by every industry across the world – including Malta’s real estate sector.
 The newly announced measures included in the 2021 Budget promise to have a substantial impact on Malta’s real estate market, to boost confidence in property investment during this challenging time and propel the sector into the new year.

 Here are the 2021 Budget’s main highlights for Malta’s real estate sector:

 The current scheme encourages first-time buyers to take their initial steps to buy property in Malta.
 Now, the 2021 Budget is expanding and enhancing so that first-time home purchasers may take advantage of even better tax rates.